-Governing bodies have a duty under section 175 of the Education Act 2002, requiring them to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
+Governing bodies have a duty under section 175 of the Education Act 2002, requiring them to make arrangements to ensure that their functions are carried out to safeguard and promote the welfare of children.
 St John of Jerusalem School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-The Governing Body of St John of Jerusalem C. of E. Primary School has the responsibility of setting down these general guidelines on standards of behaviour, and of reviewing their effectiveness.
-The Governors support the Head teacher in carrying out these guidelines.
+The Governing Body of St John of Jerusalem C. of E. Primary School has the responsibility of setting down these general guidelines on standards of behaviour and reviewing their effectiveness.
+The Governors support the Headteacher in carrying out these guidelines.